fab2s/SoUuid/README.md

 If you do not provide with an identifier, 5 out of the 6 reserved bytes will be randomly picked and left padded with a null byte to remember it was random.
 If you use less than 6 bytes for the identifier, a null byte is right padded, and the eventual remaining gap is filled with random bytes.
 So you just have to worry about not using a null byte in your identifiers and to limit them to 6 bytes.
 For example, `"abc1"` will be encoded as `b"abc1\x00Ü"` (including one extra byte of entropy or 256 more combinations) in the binary uuid string and retrieved as exactly `"abc1"` when decoded.

 So altogether this means that we are left with one chance out of 2^24 (= 16 777 216) to collide within the same micro second in the WORST and insane case where only one identifier of exactly 6 bytes would be used everywhere.
-Without any identifier, you add 5 random bytes (one out of 2^40 = 1 099 511 627 776) and reach a total of 8 random bytes (2^64 combinations) to prevent collision within the same micro second, which matches the best PHP RFC implementations.
+Without any identifier, you add 5 random bytes and reach a total of 8 random bytes (2^64 combinations) to prevent collision within the same micro second, and this matches the best PHP RFC implementations.
 Of course, using meaningful and efficient identifiers such as a worker ids can reduce the chances to collide down to none.
 Just like with other RFC implementations, you still have to manually set the identifier, which otherwise defaults to a random string.

 SoUuid has no opinion about the identifier to use, these 6 bytes can be 6 alphanumerical chars like `w99j42` or a big integer converted to base 16 binary.
 For example 4 bytes can encode a decimal integer up to 2^32 - 1 or 4 294 967 295 which is already pretty big for the purpose of limiting collisions within one microsecond.
 With the full 6 bytes, you get 2^48 or 281 474 976 710 656, but I mean, how many UUID generators/worker do you actually use at once ?